LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/coin-price-data/CryptoCompare.md

 Data entered into a smart contract is visible to the general public.
 :::

 If you'd like to protect your API key from being broadcast on-chain, you can instead store this information off-chain on our secure infrastructure.
-Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your API key along with your request.
+Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your API key safely along with your request.

 ## Simulating the above request